ysoftwareab/yplatform/doc/travis-ci.md

 Don't forget to commit the most important thing: a `.travis.yml` ([template](../repo/dot.travis.yml)) file which configures your Travis CI build.

-## Artifafcts
+## Artifacts

-If your job has artifacts, like logs that you'd like to access outside of the Travis CI job log, then you need to create a `.gitignore.jobs` file resembling a regular `.gitignore` that defines which files should be ignored, while rest would be considered artifacts e.g.
+If your job has artifacts, like logs that you'd like to access outside of the Travis CI job log, then you need to

+* Add a `GH_TOKEN` secure environment variable to `.travis.yml`.
+  This Github API token should have enough permissions to push to the repository.
+* Create a `.gitignore.artifacts`

+`.gitignore.artifacts` resembles a regular `.gitignore` that defines which files should be ignored, while rest would be considered artifacts e.g.

 ```